DalongHu/SaRTree/README.md

 1 At present, a huge amount of phylogenetic analysis are published in variant areas.
 However, very few phylogenetic trees could be fellow because, normally, it is impossible to provide evolutionary events on branches of trees.

-2 A very normal question is that when getting one or some new strains鈥?sequences of a species with published phylogenetic analysis, how to add it to existing or published phylogenetic tree to get the phylogenetic information of new strains?
+2 A very normal question is that when getting one or some new strains' sequences of a species with published phylogenetic analysis, how to add it to existing or published phylogenetic tree to get the phylogenetic information of new strains?

-Due to different sequencing platforms, different sequencing qualities, different sequencing libraries, different assembly softwares with different parameters, different mapping methods with different parameters, different phylogenetic analysis methods/models/softwares/parameters鈥?and so many other differences on situations or research methods when doing phylogenetic analysis, it is always impossible and of course very non-convenient to rebuild published trees.
+Due to different sequencing platforms, different sequencing qualities, different sequencing libraries, different assembly softwares with different parameters, different mapping methods with different parameters, different phylogenetic analysis methods/models/softwares/parameters and so many other differences on situations or research methods when doing phylogenetic analysis, it is always impossible and of course very non-convenient to rebuild published trees.
 Sometimes, it is hard to keep the original structure of a published tree after adding new samples, especially for new strains which have only draft genome or low quality sequences.
 And sometimes, it is even very difficult to rebuild a published tree using the original samples' sequences.

 It is back to the question 1, normally published trees are hard or maybe impossible to use or compare.